gsharp/cs177/web/readme.txt

 Enjoy!

-if you want to change the port modify the server script you can kill it with crtl-d
+if you want to change the port modify the server script you can kill it with crtl-c